shuvoprime/LATEX-Templates/README.md

 ## There are two types of template  here
 ###### Conference Paper

-This is IEEE based template with complte editing
+This is IEEE based template for conference type

 ###### Thesis
 This template is for undergraduate thesis according to BRAC University